Towards Reliable Generation of Executable Workflows by Foundation Models

 \begin{description}

-\item[Incorrect Control Flow Construct:] The \workflow{} includes erroneous control flow dependencies.
+\item[Incorrect Control Flow Construct:] The \workflow{} contains erroneous control-flow dependencies.
 These errors can occur due to two distinct situations.
 First, the \workflow{} uses a different control flow construct compared to the corresponding step mentioned in the natural language instructions.
 Second, the \workflow{} task nodes are ordered differently from the steps described within the corresponding natural language instructions.

-\item[Over-engineering:] The \workflow{} includes additional nodes, compared to the original natural language instructions, which are inherently correct but are not required in practice.
+\item[Over-engineering:] The \workflow{} includes additional nodes compared to the original natural-language instructions, which are inherently correct but not required in practice.
 These over-engineered nodes may include unnecessary validation steps or intricate analysis to satisfy rare edge cases.

 \item[Defective Structure:] The \workflow{} is structured incorrectly.
 These errors occur due to three reasons.
 First, the \workflow{} is structured as an unparsable \json object.
 Second, the workflow violates the specified \dsl{} grammar.
 And lastly, the \workflow{} includes malformed conditional or switch case expressions.